TPP · Banking · Service Initiation · Delegated SCA

 mTLS transport certificate

-You must present your transport certificate on every connection to the Authorization Server and resource APIs.
+You must present your transport certificate on every connection to the API Hub and resource APIs.
 See Certificates.

 FieldDescriptionExample